 Things To Do In Ella, Sri Lanka

 We visited Sri Lanka for a month in January.
 The weather was beautiful.
 We spent a couple of weeks soaking up the sun on the beautiful Mirrissa beach and then went touring the country by train for the duration of the trip.

 We were in Ella for four days.
 Two of those days were filled with activities, and the other two were spent chilling at the homestay, soaking up the Sri Lankan beauty and relaxing.

 I’ll tell you about our homestay in a tea plantation later in the post, first, let me inform you of what there is to see and do in Ella.

 Hiking To Little Adams Peak, In Ella, Sri Lanka

-You can’t visit Sri Lanka and not have heard about trekking to Little Adams peak in Ella.
+You can’t visit Sri Lanka which stands as being one of the most beautiful places on earth and not have heard about trekking to Little Adams Peak in Ella.
 Even I’d heard of it and I don’t know a lot about anything.

 Let me fill you in.

 Little Adams peak is the nephew of big boy Adams Peak (Adams Peak being situated between Kandy and Ella – about 4 hours by train from Ella).

 To be fair; it’s a bit ambitious to say Little Adam’s Peak is a ‘hike’.
 It’s more like a very energetic Sunday romp, but, as we were travelling with two teenagers we decided that little Adams Peak would suffice in the trekking department and my teenagers would feel better if we said that they had been hiking.